web3/web3.js/docs/docs/guides/getting_started/introduction.md

 # Introduction

-Web3.js is a robust and flexible collection of **TypeScript and JavaScript** libraries that allows developers to interact with local or remote [Ethereum](https://ethereum.org/en/) nodes (or **any EVM-compatible blockchain**) using **HTTP, IPC or WebSocket.** It is a powerful and efficient toolkit for crafting applications within the Ethereum ecosystem and beyond.
+Web3.js is a robust and flexible collection of **TypeScript and JavaScript** libraries that allows developers to interact with local or remote [Ethereum](https://ethereum.org/en/) nodes (or **any EVM-compatible blockchain**) over **HTTP, IPC or WebSocket** connections.
+It is a powerful and efficient toolkit for crafting applications within the Ethereum ecosystem and beyond.

 This documentation is the entrypoint to Web3.js for developers.
 It covers [basic](/guides/getting_started/quickstart) and [advanced](/guides/smart_contracts/) usage with examples, and includes comprehensive [API documentation](/api) as well as guides for common tasks, like [upgrading](/guides/web3_upgrade_guide/x/) from older versions.